dina-web-nrm/dina-collections/packages/docs/docs/packages/backend/index.md

 └── yarn.lock

 ```
+The entrypoints for the backend is located in `./src/apps`.
+For the api entrypoint platform functionality functionallity from `./src/lib` is used together with service specification and service specific functionallity from `./src/services` to run an api.

-### Architecture idea
+### Layer overview

-The backend consists of a number of layers that roughly can be divided into
+When running the api consists of a number of layers that can be divided into
-routes -> controllers -> models -> data stores.
+web app -> routes -> controllers -> models -> data stores.

+##### Web app
+The web app is an [express](https://expressjs.com/en/4x/api.html#express) app.
+It listens to a port and hosts the application [routes](#routes).
+For details see [App](#app) in the lib section.

 ##### Routes

-> TODO - Write
+The application routes mapps the incoming requests, based on verb and url.
+Each route is connected to a corresponding controller.
+This is done with [express routes](https://expressjs.com/en/4x/api.html#router).

 ##### Controllers

-> TODO - Write
+The controllers performs validation of input and output, business logic and calls the models.

 ##### Models